 Best desktop scanners

-If you often have to digitize long reports or other weighty documents, you don’t want to be scanning them one page at a time.
-You want a scanner with an automatic document feeder (ADF), which allows you to add a bunch of pages at once, and leave the scanner to get on with it.
-In which case, we recommend the Epson WorkForce ES-500.
+Need to digitize long reports, or lots of individual documents?
+Then you want a scanner with an automatic document feeder (ADF), which allows you to add a bunch of pages at once, and leave the scanner to get on with it.
+If so, we'd recommend the Epson WorkForce ES-500WII.

-Got a ton of printed photos you need to digitize, and don’t want to spend days and weeks doing so?
-Then our pick for you is the Epson FastFoto FF-680W is a great option if you need to scan lots of photos.
-With a capacity of 36 photo sheets, it’s great for processing large stacks of old photo prints, and the resulting digital images are high quality.
+The Epson FastFoto FF-680W is a great option if you need to scan lots of photos.
+With a capacity of 36 photo sheets, it’s great for processing large stacks of old prints, and the resulting images are high quality.

 How high quality is up to you: you can choose between modes for easy sharing (300dpi), archiving (600dpi) and enlarging (1200dpi).
-The lower the dots-per-inch, the faster it scans, with 300dpi images taking just one second - great for getting a family archive into the internet age.
+The lower the dots-per-inch, the faster the device scans, with 300dpi images taking just one second; great for getting a family archive into the digital age.
 The scanner is also cleverly designed to avoid tearing, creasing or otherwise damaging your valued prints in the process.

-Don’t think of the Epson FastFoto FF-680W as just for photos, though.
-It also does a good job of scanning all kinds of documents, too.
-For these purposes, you can load up 100 standard sheets into the feeder at once.
+The Epson FastFoto FF-680W isn't just for photos, though.
+It also does a good job of scanning all kinds of documents, a you can load up 100 standard sheets into the feeder at once.
 We also love the plastic guides for various widths of paper, with marks for 4x6in and 5x7in photos.

-Scanning film negatives and slides requires specialized equipment that’s normally very expensive.
-And if you've got a lot of money to spend, check out our roundup of the best film scanners of 2021.
-But if you haven't, the Epson Perfection V600 is a great value choice.
+If the Epson Perfection V850 Pro, listed above, is too rich for your tastes, then Epson Perfection V600 is a great alternative.
 For a quite affordable price, this flatbed scanner allows you to scan a variety of film types.
 And while you won’t get quite the same quality as the top-range scanners, its maximum resolution of 6400dpi is still pretty impressive.

 It handles just about any size and format, including 35mm filmstrips, mounted slides and full panoramic medium-format film, and comes with two film holders to make positioning everything very straightforward.
 It also boasts digital image correction and enhancement (ICE) tech, enabling you to remove dust and scratches from your scanned images, and a resizable preview window so you can check everything in minute detail.

-Admittedly it’s not the only combination sheet-feeder and flatbed scanner on the market.
+Okay, this isn't the only combination sheet-feeder and flatbed scanner on the market.
 But with a 50-sheet capacity, 20 pages per minute, 600dpi resolution, and duplex printing, it’s the best in town.
 You will need a computer running Windows, though, so if you're on a Mac, skip to the next scanner on our list.

-If you’re an Apple user looking for a flatbed/sheet-feeder combo scanner, then we’d recommend the Xerox XD-COMBO, which is compatible with both Mac and Windows.
+If you’re a Mac user looking for a flatbed/sheet-feeder combo scanner, we recommend the Xerox XD-COMBO, which is compatible with both Mac and Windows.
 This reasonably priced device offers a 20-sheet capacity, two-side printing, an impressive scanning speed of 20 page per minute (at 200dpi) and a maximum resolution of 600pi.

 The Xerox XD-COMBO uses Visioneer Acuity tech to improve the visual clarity of scanned images.
 Its easy-to-use control panel also speeds things up, by offering one-touch scanning to any of nine presets.
 And the bundled software makes it easy to scan and deliver your documents directly to cloud services such as Google Drive, Dropbox and Microsoft OneDrive.

-Short of space, and looking for a fast-working scanner that won’t take up too much room?
-Then the Canon DR-C225W II is your ideal buy.
-Thanks to its slim profile, it can fit even on cramped office desks or customer retail points.
-With its Wi-Fi connectivity, there’s minimal clutter from wires too.
+Thanks to its slim profile, it can easily fit on cramped office desks or customer retail points.
+With its Wi-Fi connectivity, there’s minimal clutter from wires.
 And yet there’s no compromise on features, with a capacity of 30 sheets, scanning speeds of up to 25 pages per minute, and duplex printing all included.